codership/documentation/galeracluster/source/backingupthecluster.rst

 The problem with such backups is that they lack a :term:`Global Transaction ID`.
 You can use backups of this kind to recover data, but they are insufficient for use in recovering nodes to a well-defined state.
 Furthermore, some backup procedures can block cluster operations for the duration of the backup.

-Getting backups with the associated :term:`Global Transaction ID` requires a different approach.
+Getting backups with the associated Global Transaction ID requires a different approach.

 ----------------------------------
 State Snapshot Transfer as Backup
 ----------------------------------
 .. _`sst-backup`:

-Taking a full data backup is very similar to node provisioning through a :term:`State Snapshot Transfer (SST)`.
+Taking a full data backup is very similar to node provisioning through a :term:`State Snapshot Transfer`.
 In both cases, the node creates a full copy of the database contents, using the same mechanism to associate a :term:`Global Transaction ID` with the database state.

 In order to enable this feature for backups, you need a script that implements both your preferred backup procedure and the Galera Arbitrator daemon, triggering it in a manner similar to a state snapshot transfer.